entativa/entativa-platforms/PROFILE_MANAGEMENT_IMPLEMENTATION.md

 ✅ **Database migrations** ready to deploy
 ✅ **PhD-level code quality** with clean architecture

-Both services are ready to integrate into your existing user-service infrastructure and provide rich profile management capabilities for **Entativa's Socialink and Vignette platforms**!
+Both services are ready to integrate into your existing user-service infrastructure and provide rich profile management capabilities for **Entativa's Entativa and Vignette platforms**!

 ---

 **Implementation Date**: October 15, 2025
 **Company**: Entativa
-**Platforms**: Socialink (Facebook-like), Vignette (Instagram-like)
+**Platforms**: Entativa (Facebook-like), Vignette (Instagram-like)
 **Status**: ✅ Complete & Ready for Integration